natesobol/nh48-api/README.md

 GitHub Pages and jsDelivr serve the JSON and UI assets, while Cloudflare R2 hosts the photo originals via the S3-compatible endpoint.

+For dataset-specific details and SEO notes, see:

+* `data/nh48/README.md` for the NH48 peaks JSON
+* `data/wmnf-trails/readme.md` for the WMNF trail network JSONs

 ---